mmul-it/training/Building-Castles/DevSecOps-Pipeline-Full-Implementation.md

 # Lab | Block the DevSecOps pipeline in case of problems

+In this lab you will complete the DevSecOps GitLab CI pipeline by making the SonarQube step affecting the promotion of the code.

 ## Simulate faulty source code

 Let's push a faulty source code to our repo: